KathirKrishiv/Django_Employee_Management/README_Fields_Add.md

 - Sort by YearEnd descending.
 - Select the latest record.

-If CapitalineCode is unavailable, the API falls back to ACE Balance Sheet Result Balance Sheet data.
+If CapitalineCode is unavailable, the API falls back to Ace Balance Sheet Result Balance Sheet data.

 The latest available Balance Sheet record is selected based on `Date_end` for `ace_balancesheet_result_balancesheet` and `YearEnd` for `capitaline_new_download`.